DefangLabs/samples/samples/feathersjs/README.md

 Short Description: A sample project demonstrating how to deploy a FeathersJS application using Defang.
 The application displays "DefangxFeathersjs" on the webpage.

-Tags: Feathersjs , Node.js
+Tags: Feathers.js , Node.js

-Languages: javascript, nodejs
+Languages: javascript, Node.js